Should the Timing of Inspections be Predictable?: Introduction

-Next, we derive the optimal inspection policy in the case of \emph{imperfect inspections}.
-In this case, shirking by the agent does not always leave behind a paper trail.
-The longer the agent shirks, the more likely he is to fail an inspection.
-But if the agent passes an inspection, then another inspection soon after is unlikely to give a different result.
-The imperfect inspection technology creates a new motive for the principal to space apart inspections.
+Next, we derive the principal's optimal policy when the inspection technology is \emph{imperfect}.
+That is, shirking by the agent does not always leave a paper trail.
+The longer the agent has shirked, the more likely he is to fail an inspection.
+If the agent passes one inspection, then he is likely to pass another inspection conducted soon after, even if he shirks in between.
+To deter global deviations, it is wasteful for the principal to conduct imperfect inspections in short succession.
+Thus, the imperfect inspection technology creates a new motive for the principal to space apart inspections.

-As in the case of perfect inspections, periodic inspections are optimal if the agent's main task is innovation.
+If the agent's main task is innovation, then it is optimal for the principal to inspect periodically (\cref{res:imperfect_inspections}.\ref{res:speeding_up_imperfect}), as in the case of the perfect inspection technology.
 Indeed, periodic inspections are already spaced apart, so the imperfect inspection technology creates an additional force toward periodicity.
-If the agent's main task is maintenance but the rate at which work delays breakdowns is not too large, then this spacing-apart motive dominates.
-Thus, periodic inspections are still optimal (\cref{res:imperfect_inspections}.\ref{res:speeding_up_imperfect}).
+If the agent's main task is maintenance but the rate at which work delays breakdowns is below a threshold, then this spacing-apart motive dominates and periodic inspections remain optimal.

-Conversely, if the agent's main task is maintenance and the rate at which work delays breakdowns is sufficiently large, then randomization is optimal (\cref{res:imperfect_inspections}.\ref{res:delaying_imperfect}).
-The randomization is not memoryless, however, because it is wasteful to conduct imperfect inspections in short succession.
+Conversely, if the agent's main task is maintenance and the rate at which work delays breakdowns is above a threshold, then randomization is optimal (\cref{res:imperfect_inspections}.\ref{res:delaying_imperfect}).
 The optimal policy leverages the benefits of randomization while also spacing apart inspections.
-After each inspection, there is a fixed period during which no inspections are conducted.
-The next inspection is conducted with positive probability at the end of this period.
-If the agent is not inspected at that point, then the next inspection arrives with a constant hazard rate thereafter.
-Once the inspection is conducted, the cycle repeats, beginning with a period of no inspections.
+After each inspection, there is a fixed period without inspections.
+At the end of this period, there is a positive probability that the next inspection is conducted immediately.
+Otherwise, the next inspection is conducted with a constant hazard rate thereafter.
+Once the inspection is conducted, the cycle repeats, beginning with an inspection-free period.
+An inspection policy with a similar form is used in an anti-corruption program in Brazil.
+Municipalities are randomly chosen for audit, but only after a fixed time has passed since their last audit \citep{AvisEtal2018}.